StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/slack.md

-# Send notifications to Slack channels
+# How to Configure the Slack Notifier

 This topic provides step-by-step instructions for configuring the Slack [notifier](../about-notifications.md#notifiers) in TheHive.